Fritz Darges: Dismissal

-On 18 or 19 July 1944, just before the 20 July plot, during a strategy conference at the Wolfsschanze a fly began buzzing around the room, allegedly landing on Hitler's shoulder and on the surface of a map several times, irritating Hitler.
+On 18 or 19 July 1944, just before the 20 July plot, during a strategy conference at the Wolfsschanze, a fly began buzzing around the room, allegedly landing on Hitler's shoulder and on the surface of a map several times, irritating Hitler.
 One version of the story states that Hitler ordered Darges to dispatch the nuisance; Darges suggested that, as it was an airborne pest, the job should go to the Luftwaffe adjutant Nicolaus von Below.
-Others, including Rochus Misch, state that Hitler noticed Darges snickering when he looked up from the map, Darges himself claims it was due to his inattention to Hitler's original order to drive flies out of the room.
+Rochus Misch later stated that Hitler noticed Darges, with his hands in his pockets, snickering when he looked up from the map.
+Darges himself claims it was due to his inattention to Hitler's original order to drive flies out of the room.
 All versions agree that Hitler immediately took Darges aside, dismissed him, and had him transferred to the Eastern Front.

 Service on the Eastern Front

 In August 1944, Darges returned to the SS Division Wiking to replace Johannes Mühlenkamp as the commander of the 5th SS Panzer Regiment.
 It was in command of this unit that Darges was awarded the Knight's Cross for his actions on the night of 4 January 1945.
 The division was advancing towards Bicske when it was stopped by the 41st Guards Rifle Division of the Soviet 4th Guards Army.
 Darges initially probed the Soviet line with a mixed Panzer and Panzer Grenadier Kampfgruppe and succeeded in breaking through the line at dawn.
 Subsequently, he ambushed and destroyed a Soviet task force, knocking out four 122mm guns, four 76mm anti-tank guns, twelve trucks and a number of supply vehicles.
 He then attacked Regis Castle, forcing the garrison to retreat.
 Darges then found himself surrounded by Soviet reinforcements and was forced to repel several attacks.
 Three days later when they were relieved by another Kampfgruppe from SS Wiking, they left behind more than thirty destroyed Soviet tanks.